-The criteria that the Company was not able to put into practices according to the 2019 CGR in Chapter 2: The Equitable Treatment of Shareholders are as follows:
+The criteria that the Company was not able to put into practices according to the 2016 CGR in Chapter 2: The Equitable Treatment of Shareholders are as follows:

 - 1. The Company did not specify the election of directors by Cumulative Voting because the Company has completed the process of recruiting qualified management and recognizes the rights of the minority anyway. - 2.
-The Company does not set a policy for directors and executive management to notify the board of directors about the stock trading at least 1 day in advance before trading because the Company has regulations regarding the use of insider information in accordance with the topic "Prevention of the use of insider information" and the trading of securities in some cases is a decision made by using that information at that time, making it impossible to notify in advance.
+The Company does not set policy for directors and executive management to inform the committee about the stock trading at least one day prior to trading.
+The Company has regulations regarding the use of inside information that the board and management must not trade or transfer of the securities of the Company during the one month period prior to the disclosure of financial statements, and within three days after the disclosure of financial statements.
+Security trade in some cases is instant decision based on the information at that time.
+It is impossible to inform in advance.